-Unit injector A diesel fuel injector which receives fuel at charging pressure a driving and driven shaft.
+Unit injector A diesel fuel injector which receives fuel at charging between a driving and driven shaft.

-Universal joint A flexible joint that permits changes in driving angles between

-Urea synthesized ammonia and carbon dioxide used to break down and closed.
+Universal joint A flexible joint that permits changes in driving angles synthesized from ammonia and carbon dioxide and used as fertilizer and in animal feed and in plastics open and closed.